As eCommerce business owners, you don't need any introduction to online sales promotions.

 This way, customers will keep returning for the benefits and stores can make enough money to cover the costs after offering discounts.

-8. Club your bestsellers with slower-moving products to create bundles
+8. Club your bestsellers with slower-moving products

 Bundles and branded gifts can both generate a lot of new interest in your company.